 What are the greatest challenges currently facing financial and economic experts?

-As a managing director of economic and financial consulting at FTI, what are your priorities for the firm going forward?
+As a senior managing director of economic and financial consulting at FTI, what are your priorities for the firm going forward?

 At present we are increasingly approached to act as experts in litigation proceedings before French courts.
 I could see our team doing more work in that space in the future.